pwang649/myWiki/docs/Robotics/Control/DP.md

 These tools were primarily developed for reachability but they can easily handle any DP problem as well.

-Similar to discrete time, these methods are limited to fairly low-dimensional system (5D-5D systems max).
+Similar to discrete time, these methods are limited to a fairly low-dimensional system (5D-5D systems max).

-### Function Approximation-baed Methods
+### Function Approximation-based Methods

 - Represent the value function as a parametrized function.
-- A variety of function approximators are available including linear programs, quadratics, polynomials (SoS beogramming), zonotopes, ellipsoids.
+- A variety of function approximators are available including linear programs, quadratics, polynomials (SoS programming), zonotopes, and ellipsoids.
-- Very recently, neural network based function approximatons have also been used (inspired by physics-informed neural networks).
-Once such framework is DeepReach.
+- Very recently, neural network-based function approximations have also been used (inspired by physics-informed neural networks).
+One such framework is DeepReach.
 DeepReach aims to solve the following problem:
 $$
 \theta^*=\argmin_{\theta}\left\|\frac{\partial V}{\partial t}+\min _u\left\{L(x, u)+\frac{\partial V}{\partial x}\cdot f(x, u)\right\}\right\|+\lambda\|V(x, T)-l(x)\|
 $$